How to Clean Produce with Baking Soda

 6 cups of cold water

-1 tbsp of baking soda
+1 tbsp. of baking soda

 You can follow this simple ratio to make your baking soda solution.
-So in other words, if you are using a 12-cup bowl, add at least 2 tbsp of baking soda to that bowl.
-It is not an exact recipe but you will want to do at least 1 tbsp for every 6 cups of cold water.
+So in other words, if you are using a 12-cup bowl, add at least 2 tbsp. of baking soda to that bowl.
+It is not an exact recipe but you will want to do at least 1 tbsp. for every 6 cups of cold water.

 Directions for How to Clean Your Produce

-Take a large bowl (or you can use a clean sink) add as many cups of cold water as needed to fill the bowl.
+Take a large bowl (or you can use a clean sink) and add as many cups of cold water as needed to fill the bowl.
 Sprinkle in the above ratio of baking soda to water.
 Stir it well.
 The solution will be slightly cloudy.
 This is how you want it to look.
 Toss in whatever fruits or veggies need cleaning.

 Allow the product to sit in the solution for 15 minutes.
-When ready, rinse the product off with cold water, then either pat them dry or allow them to air dry before putting it away.
+When ready, rinse the product off with cold water, then either pat dry or allow them to air dry before putting it away.
 It is that simple.

-Tips on Cleaning Your Produce
+Tips on Cleaning Produce

 Produce it Works Best For